How to Dry Hand-Washed Clothes – Stepwise Tutorial

 Step 2.
 Towel Off

 This action depends on how heavy or light a given cloth is.
-For heavier clothes such as sweaters, you should place them on a well-spread thick towel, roll it up and press gently.
+For heavier clothes such as sweaters, you should place them on a well-spread thick towel like bamboo towels, roll it up and press gently.

 The towel is meant to absorb water and would dampen depending on the heaviness of the cloth.
 If you think you haven’t done enough, you can repeat with the next dry towel so that more water is absorbed.
 For cotton material, you can wring the rolled up towel and later iron it.